 • Some medications, such as diuretics which are prescribed to treat heart disease, can cause cats to drink more water than usual.

-Medical issues that cause cats to drink more water
+Medical issues that can cause a cat to drink a lot of water

 Certain medical conditions can cause your cat to drink more water than they usually do.
 If you suspect that your cat has any of these conditions, visit your veterinarian as soon as possible.